DBCobra/CobraBench/README.md

 #### <a name='ssh' /> (1) config SSH

-Our auto-scripts require to log in clients' machines without password.
+Cobra's auto-scripts require to log in clients' machines without password.
 One needs to setup the ssh keys among machines.

 First, add your public key (`~/.ssh/id_rsa.pub`) to your local `~/.ssh/authorized_keys`.
 Make sure you can run `ssh localhost` without using password.